-- Are there any specific items that you wish to leave to a particular individual? - Items can be bequeathed specifically in your Will or Trust or by leaving a letter giving instructions to the Executor for the disposition of these items.
+- Are there any specific items that you wish to leave to a particular individual? - Items can be bequeathed specifically in your Will or trust or by leaving a letter giving instructions to the Executor for the disposition of these items. - In a common estate plan, the balance of your property will pass to your revocable trust if you have established a revocable trust.